How do you know when you are ovulating? What are the typical ovulation symptoms and signs?

-The Basal Body Temperature chart is the best way to record and monitor body temperature that occur after ovulation.
+The basal body temperature chart is the best way to record and monitor body temperature that occurs after ovulation.
 A BBT chart provides a good visual basis for determining ovulation.
 It cannot predict when ovulation will occur in a given cycle, but by looking at records from a few cycles you can notice a pattern from which ovulation can be estimated.

-The presence and tactile consistency of your cervical mucus undergoes a number of changes during your menstrual cycle.
+The consistency of your cervical mucus undergoes a number of changes during your menstrual cycle.
 By observing changes in cervical fluid, you can predict ovulation which is your most fertile time for conceiving a baby.